Could you best a leprechaun?

 Seamus followed the sound of snapping fingers back to the pub.
-The depth of thought wasn’t his usual haunt, so it was just as well to have a guide.
+The depths of thought weren’t a usual haunt, so it was just as well to have a guide.

 “Oh, it’s Michael,” he blinked.
 “I was just havin’ a bit o’ a think.
-D’ye suppose I might catch a leprechaun with Granda’s coin?”
+D’ye s’ppose I might catch a leprechaun with Granda’s coin?”

-“I'd sooner catch another pint o' Guinness,” Michael Flynn replied and drained his glass.
-“It’s only wee children that believe in the little people.”
+“I'd sooner catch another pint o' Guinness,” Michael Flynn replied.
+He drained his glass and signaled the barmaid before continuing.
+“It’s only wee children and gullible fools that believe in the little people.”

 The two young men were seated at a worn and scarred table in Paddy’s Pony, one of the oldest establishments in the town.
 Sickly remnants of afternoon light filtered through the small, smoke-grimed window above them.
 There hadn’t been much light to begin with as the sun was obscured by a drizzle of cold spring rain.

-Seamus Halloran II held up the dull gold-colored coin he’d kept in his pocket since his Granda passed away.
+Seamus Halloran II held up the dull gold-colored coin he’d kept in his pocket since his Granda passed.
 It was just a bit smaller than a shilling, with curious runes embossed on one side and a shamrock on the other.